TimothyLe/tbp-spring17/README.md

 # TBP Spring 17
-The official code for the TBP Eta chapter.
+The official code for the Tau Beta Pi Eta chapter.
-As the current IT Lead for SJSU's TBP club, I upload all of my custom renditions of the website's code here.
+As the current IT Lead for SJSU's TBP, I upload all of my custom renditions of the website's code here.
-**Copyright © 2017 Thinh Le**
+**Copyright &copy; 2017 Thinh Le**

 ## Latest Features
 ### Carousel